Dealing with a heart attack is an incredibly difficult issue to confront, making daily life scary and difficult to cope with.

 Warfarin's Role in Arterial Calcification

 Last up is Warfarin—the clot buster extraordinaire.
-Yet this med has another side: blocking vitamin K faster than a superhero blocks villainous moves.
-It keeps clots at bay but may leave calcium deposits in artery walls as if someone sprayed graffiti.
+This med also has a side effect, because it blocks vitamin K2.
+It keeps clots at bay but may leave calcium deposits in artery walls.

-In short, these drugs are complex characters—part helpers, part hindrances—and keeping tabs on their effects demands vigilance akin to monitoring toddlers at playtime.
+In short, these drugs are complex characters—part helpers, part hindrances—and keeping tabs on their effects demands vigilance.

 The Importance of Coronary Artery Calcification Testing